 • Planning your support

 If you need help to make your appeal, please contact us and we will help you find an advocacy service (someone who will act on your behalf).
-There is information about advocacy in section 6.
+Please see the 'Someone to help you have your say – an advocate' section for more information about advocacy.

 If you would like more information about the appeals process, you can ask your social care worker.
-You can also see the ‘Adults’ social care publications’
+You can also visit our website at westsussex.gov.uk and search under ‘Adults’ social care publications’ for a copy of our leaflet ‘Appeals relating to adult social care’, or you can contact our Adults’ CarePoint to ask for a copy.
+Please see our contact details on the 'Contact us' page.

 If you are not satisfied with the outcome of your appeal, you can complain to the Local Government and Social Care Ombudsman at any time.
 However, they will only usually investigate a complaint after you have given us a chance to deal with it first.
-Please see 'Useful contacts' for their contact details.
+Please see the 'Useful contacts' page for the Local Government and Social Care Ombudsman’s contact details.

 Give us your views - Comments, compliments and complaints